mibemerami/adcq/README.md

 Atlassian Docu Control Questions

-When you want to learn for example for a certification, and you read the Atlassian documentation, you can write down questions, and store them on the ADCQ server, to check your attetion and your understanding, and to revise it later.
+When you want to learn, for example for a certification, and you read the Atlassian documentation, you can store control questions, regarding the text, you just read, on the ADCQ server, to check your attention and your understanding, and to revise it later.
-It is intended to fulfill the role, that index cards had for many students, back in those days.
+It is intended to fulfill the role, index cards used to have for many students, back in those days.

 ## Prerequesites:
 node.js v10.6.0 upwards